DanialArab/Pandas/README.md

 In df.query, we can use the words **and** and **or**, rather than the **symbols & and |**, thanks to the **numexpr library**.
 After rewriting the queries in exercise 50b using these words instead of symbols i observed improvement in the speed!

-<a name="12"></a>
-## 12. Final project

-Here is what I’d like you to do:

-* 1. Create a data frame (institutions_df) from the college scorecard cohorts-institutions CSV file.
-You will only need to load the following columns: OPEID6, INSTNM, CITY, STABBR, FTFTPCTPELL, TUITIONFEE_IN, TUITIONFEE_OUT, ADM_RATE, NPT4_PUB, NPT4_PRIV, NPT41_PUB, NPT41_PRIV, NPT45_PUB, NPT45_PRIV, MD_EARN_WNE_P10, and C100_4.

-* 2. Load the CSV file for fields of study into another data frame (fields_of_study_df).
-Here, load the columns OPEID6, INSTNM, CREDDESC, CIPDESC, and CONTROL.

-* 3. What state has the greatest number of universities in this database?

-* 4. What city, in which state, has the greatest number of universities in this database?

-* 5. How much memory can we save if we set the CITY and STABBR columns in institutions_df to be categories?

-* 6. Create a histogram showing how many bachelor programs universities offer.

-* 7. Which university offers the greatest number of bachelor programs?

-* 8. Create a histogram showing how many graudate (master’s and doctoral) programs universities offer.

-* 9. Which university offers the greatest number of different graduate (master + doctoral) programs?

-* 10. How many universities offer bachelor’s degrees, but not master’s or doctorates?

-* 11. How many universities offer master’s and doctoral degrees, but not bachelors?

-* 12. How many institutions offer bachelor’s degrees whose name contains the term "Computer Science"?

-* 13. The CONTROL field describes the types of institutions in the database.
-How many of each type offer a computer-science bachelor’s-level degree program?

-* 14. Create a pie chart showing the different types of institutions that offer bachelor's CS degrees

-* 15. What are the minimum, median, mean, and maximum tuitions for an undergrad CS degree?
-(We’ll define this as a bachelor’s program with the phrase "Computer Science" in the name.)
-When comparing tuition, use TUITIONFEE_OUT for all schools.

-* 16. Describe the tuition again, but grouped by the different types of universities ("CONTROL")

-* 17. What is the correlation between admission rate and tuition cost?
-How would you interpret this?

-* 18. Create a scatter plot in which tuition is on the x axis, and admission rate is on the y axis, the median earnings after 10 years are used for colorizing, and we use the "Spectral" colormap.
-Where do the lowest-paid graduates show up on the graph?

-* 19. Which universities are in the top 25% of tuition, and also the top 25% of percentage with Pell grants?
-Print only the institution name, city, and state, ordered by institution name.

-* 20. NPT4_PUB indicates the average net price for public institutions (in-state tuition) and NPT4_PRIV for private institutions.
-NPT41_PUB and NPT45_PUB show the average price paid by people in the lowest income bracket (1) vs. the highest income bracket (5) at public institutions.
-NPT41_PRIV and NPT45_PRIV show the average price paid by people in the lowest income bracket (1) vs. the highest income bracket (5) at private institutions.
-In how many institutions does the bottom quintile receive money (i.e., is the value negative)?

-* 21. What is the average proportion that the bottom quintile pays vs. the top quintile, in public universities?

-* 22. What is the average proportion that the bottom quintile pays vs. the top quintile, in private universities?

-* 23. Let’s try to figure out which universities offer the best overall ROI (across all disciplines).
-What schools are in the cheapest 25%, but 10 years after graduation, students have the top 25% of salaries?

-* 24. How about private institutions?

-* 25. Is there a correlation between admission rates and completion rates?
-If a school is highly selective, are students more likely to graduate?

-* 26. Ten years after graduating, from what kinds of schools (private, for-profit, private non-profit, or public) do people earn, on average, the greatest amount?

-* 27. Do people who graduate from "Ivy Plus" schools earn more than the average private-school university graduate?
-If so, then how much more?

-* 28. Do people studying at universities in particular states earn, on average, more after 10 years?

-* 29. Create a bar plot for the average amount earned, per state, sorted by ascending pay

-* 30. Create a boxplot for the earnings by state